Mahmona Khan

-Mahmona Khan (born 16 October 1973) is a Norwegian author, writer, journalist and has been a social commentator.
+Mahmona Khan (born 16 October 1973) is a Norwegian author, writer, film and documentarymaker.
+Prior to this she was a journalist and a social commentator.

 Early life and journalistic career

 Khan was born in Norway in 1973 to parents from Pakistan who had emigrated to Oslo at the beginning of the 1970s.
 She grew up in the Oslo neighborhood Romsås, but lived in Pakistan from when she was eight to eleven years of age.

 She started X-plosiv, a magazine for youth from minority backgrounds in 1995.
 The magazine later became an online site which Khan edited from 2007 to 2010.

 She worked as a political journalist in Dagbladet in 1998 and then in LO-aktuelt, a magazine for the Norwegian Confederation of Trade Unions, from 2000 to 2009.

 In 2010, Khan was one of two Norwegian representatives at the first Presidential Summit on Entrepreneurship which President Barack Obama announced in his 2009 Cairo speech and whose aim was to strengthen ties between entrepreneurs and business leaders in Muslim communities worldwide and the United States.